wanoz/PanML/README.md

-## PanML: Generative AI/ML development toolkit for humans
+## PanML: A simplified generative AI/ML development toolkit

 ## Goal
 This package aims to make analysis and experimentation of generative AI/ML models more accessible, by providing a consistent layer of programmatic interface to foundation models for Data Scientists, Machine Learning Engineers and Software Developers.
 It's a work in progress, so very much open for collaboration and contribution.